Curbside Testing Availability at Big Bend Regional

 How do I get tested for COVID-19?

-If you would like to be tested, drive to the front of the hospital clinic.
+If you would like to be tested, drive to end of emergency driveway.
 Use the clinic driveway to enter.
 There is a phone number posted to call to receive instructions.
 A staff member (dressed in personal protective equipment) will perform the collection.

 Big Bend Regional Medical Center now offers a rapid COVID-19 test using PCR (nares) methodology through our in-house laboratory.
 A PCR test detects a minuscule amount of viral RNA and will show any evidence of infection with COVID-19.
 PCR tests are more sensitive in catching asymptomatic or pre-symptomatic patients.